JasonFelgenhauer/journey-app/README.md

 # Journey App

-I created this application to know when I can leave the office :p
+I created this application to know when I can leave the office :pOverall, it's an 8-hour counter (configurable in main.py on line 15).
+You can pause and resume.
+When the counter is finished, a notification tells you it's time to go home :)

 ## Get the project